Layout Overrides in Joomla

 This particular bit of code calls the Article Title within the Joomla!
 Category Blog.

 Let's go through an example.
-For this example, we will move the intro image to above the title, you could also add some additional structure around it if you wanted.
+For this example, we will move the intro image to above the title.
+You could also add some additional structure around it.

 You should not edit JLayout files directly as changes would be overwritten during any core upgrade.
 The correct way to update the JLayout is by finding the element you want to override (such as intro_image), and copying the file to your template.
 You should then copy the folder structure of the element that you want to override that exists within the layouts folder within the Joomla! parent directory e.g. templates/YOUR_TEMPLATE/html/.
 You only want to copy the file(s) that you require to avoid site bloat, and to minimise the probability of causing an issue.